 The built-in upsell feature is good for Teachable creators because it means you don’t need to look outside of Teachable or use an external checkout provider to offer upsells.

 According to The Future of Commerce, “When done correctly, cross-selling can be extremely lucrative.
 Amazon, for instance, reports that as much as 35% of their revenue is from cross-selling.
 And according to the e-tailing group’s recent research, companies that implement up-sell and cross-sell on their site can generate as much as 10 percent of additional revenue.”

 But when it comes to impacting your revenue, the way you implement upselling matters.
 “The average increase, however, is 1% and 4%—indicating that true success isn’t automatic.”

 So what separates the companies who grow their revenue by 1% and the companies who make a 10% jump?

 Strategies to help you get the most out of upsells:

-1. Offer an upsell that is clearly related and complementary to the main course
+1. Offer an upsell that is clearly related and complementary to the main product

 It’s important that your upsell offer feels like a natural add-on to the course your students just signed up for.
 When you pair an upsell offer with your main offer, make sure that it is: